netgen/ibexa-site-api/docs/reference/objects.rst

 =======

 Site API comes with its own set of entities and values.
-These are similar, but still different from their counterparts in Ibexa's Repository API.
+These are similar, but still different from their counterparts in Ibexa CMS Repository API.
 Main benefits they provide over them are:

 - Content is available in a single translation, this voids the need for various helper services
 - Additional properties otherwise available only through separate entities (like ContentType